ethanpobrien/ketch-take-home/README.md

 If you would like to create your own Organization and go from there, here are the commands you will need:
 1. `curl localhost:8000/organization/create --header 'Content-Type: application/json' --data '{"name": "New Organization"}'`
     - save the Id from this output, in my case, `2`.
-1. Use the following curl command to create a QuestionSet:
+1. Use the following curl command to create a QuestionSet, using the Id from the last output as the input for the `organization_id` parameter:
     ```
     curl --location 'localhost:8000/question_set/create' \
     --header 'Content-Type: application/json' \